devopsdays/devopsdays-web/content/page/organizing.md

 To encourage people to register early it's advised to offer discounted **early-bird** registration.

 Because getting time away from work may already be a barrier for under-represented people in tech, offering free tickets to those individuals may make it more possible for them to secure workplace buy-in on their participation.
 If your budget has room, this is a good place to spend some of the extra money.
+Be sure you comply with all local laws that may apply in regards to demographic information and the uses thereof.

 ---